Smoke Generator

 Straight Injector High Nozzle Smoke Generator

 This is a simple but effective smoke generator.
 Smoke Daddy™ smoke generators operate on this principle.
 The air flowing through the nozzle exits about 1/4” before the connecting pipe, which is of a larger diameter.
 In this little air gap a sufficient vacuum is created to suck in the smoke into the connecting pipe.
-The heart of the system consists of 3 parts: air pump, air nozzle (metal tube) and connecting pipe.
+The heart of the system consists of 3 parts: an air pump, an air nozzle (metal tube), and a connecting pipe.
 Those parts can be connected together in many different ways.
-They can be threaded, nut secured or permanently welded.
+They can be threaded, nut secured, or permanently welded.

 Straight injector high nozzle smoke generator